 Intraocular lenses (IOLs) are the artificial lenses that are used to replace the natural lens during cataract surgery.
 The cataract counselor will talk to you about the different IOLs that are available.
 You and your doctor will make the final decision on what makes the most sense for your individual needs.

-Traditional lens, monofocal lens – You will need glasses or contact lenses following cataract surgery to see well, possibly for both distance and near tasks.
+Traditional lens, monofocal lens – These lenses correct your vision at one distance.
+You may need glasses or contact lenses following cataract surgery to see well, possibly for both distance and near tasks.

 Things to consider when talking with your surgeon: